-FRANKLIN, Va. - Joshua Hatfield of Franklin, Virginia, is accused of traveling to the United Kingdom to have sex with a minor, according to federal court documents.
+FRANKLIN, Va. - Joshua Hatfield of Franklin, Virginia, pleaded guilty to traveling to the United Kingdom to have sex with a minor, according to federal court documents.

-The 22-year-old allegedly met the girl online when she was 14.
+The then 22-year-old allegedly met the girl online when she was 14.

 Records indicate they communicated for a year.
 They state he flew from Boston to Ireland and then went to England and hung out at the girl’s house between May 4 and 8.